Russians bomb Mariupol theater where hundreds had taken refuge, officials say - KESQ

 By Tim Lister, Olga Voitovych and Tara John, CNN

-A theater where hundreds of people had taken shelter in the besieged Ukrainian city of Mariupol was bombed on Wednesday, according to local authorities.
+A theater where hundreds of people had taken shelter in Mariupol was bombed on Wednesday, according to local authorities, as hundreds of thousands of people remain trapped in the coastal Ukrainian city that has been encircled for weeks by Russian forces.

 Mariupol City Council, who shared an image of the destroyed building, said Russian forces had “purposefully and cynically destroyed the Drama Theater in the heart of Mariupol.”